NatalieKAndersson/DEVOLUTION/README.md

 install.packages(c("readxl","xlsx","stringr","ape","phangorn","ggplot2",
                    "ggtree","ggimage","dplyr","RColorBrewer","ggridges","cowplot","dbscan"))
 ```

-Now load all functions in the script by marking them and pressing “Run”.
+An alternative to installing the DEVOLUTION package is to simply download the entire R script denoted "DEVOLUTION_1.1.R" and double click on the script to open it in your R-environment.
+Then load all functions in the script by marking them and pressing “Run”.

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Functions.PNG" width="400">

 If no error message has appeared, we are good to go!